Tamacchi/Tamacchi-Hyperion-Remix/README.md

 The 3rd leg of the switch needs to be cut off to fit into the tray.

 ### 3D Printing
-You may choose to print the Shielding STL that goes under the USB C breakout board to separate the distance between TP4056 and the USB C breakout board.
+You may choose to print the Shielding STL that goes under the USB C breakout board.
+Use 3M to tape it under the USB C breakout board to hold it in place.
+It will separate the distance between TP4056 and the USB C breakout board.
 PLA is not advised for this print, as it is located close to the TP4056 board which can generate a lot of heat.
 Please use high-temperature filaments such as PETG, ABS, or ASA.

 The Forward Tray version pushes the TP4056's USB C port forward more, making it look neater and sit nicely in the printed USB C port hole.